colinandrew1/Pilot-Preflight/README.md

 Begin by cloning the Pilot Preflight app from the project repository into Android Studio.

 Launch the App:
-Once cloned, run the Pilot Preflight app on your computer.
+Once cloned, run the Pilot Preflight app on your computer, phone or tablet.
 The app can be run with the Android emulator or via an Android mobile device if applicable.
-Refer to the Help Page:

-To quickly understand app functionalities and features, refer to the Help Page within the app.
-Follow the instructions provided to navigate through different sections of the app.
+If on a tablet or andriod phone, users can click into the pilot preflight app, identifiable by the associated airplane logo and app name, on the home page.
+Once open, the user will be presented with the app's homescreen and can click through all functionalities.

 ### Where users can get help with your project:
-Instructions on how to use the Pilot Preflight app are provided within the application via the help page.
-Common questions may be found within this section of the app.
+Instructions on how to use the Pilot Preflight app are provided within the application via text descriptions.

-Accessing Help Page:
-Navigate to the app's start page.
-Look for the "Help" option.
-This may be represented by a button labeled as "Help & Support."
-Help Page Contents:
-Once in the help section, you will find comprehensive instructions on using the Pilot Preflight app.
-Topics may include navigation, feature explanations, troubleshooting, and frequently asked questions (FAQs).

 Project documentation is provided in the deliverables which are available through this repository.